Assembled and tested unit with 1/8 inch (3.5mm) jacks

 Ring Modulator Eurorack Module

-Ring Modulator Effect Box
+Ring Modulator Effect Box (out of stock)

 Ring Modulator Kit